Historic Seattle makes preliminary offer to purchase the Showbox

 Historic Seattle has until the day before a June 5 Landmarks Preservation Board hearing to delay or table the landmark nomination process, West says.

-In 2009, Historic Seattle purchased Washington Hall for $1.5 million and spent another $8 million over the next seven years rehabbing the building.
+In 2009, Historic Seattle purchased Washington Hall, at 14th Avenue and East Fir Street in the Central Area, for $1.5 million and spent another $8 million over the next seven years rehabbing the building.
 While the Showbox may not need as many ongoing improvements, it would require significantly more money to purchase upfront.
 Historic Seattle is seeking a firm purchase price from Forbes before securing financial commitments from a large group of philanthropic investors, according to West.
 Forbes sought damages of around $40 million — a figure Historic Seattle is using as its loose target for now — in a lawsuit filed last year against the city that contended a Seattle City Council measure to preserve the longtime venue was illegal.

 Last summer news broke that Canadian developer Onni Group planned to purchase the Showbox and build a 44-story residential tower on the downtown site, prompting outcry from the Seattle music community and preservationists.